 There are two main types of master’s degree, the MA (Master of Arts) and the MS (Master of Science):

 - Master of Arts – A post-baccalaureate degree awarded upon completion of 30 semester hours of graduate credit, usually in the social sciences.

 - Master of Science – A post-baccalaureate degree awarded upon completion of 30 semester hours of graduate credit, usually in the sciences or professions.

 A doctorate degree provides the highest level of education possible.
 Generally, the steps which are necessary to receive a doctorate include the successful completion of both a bachelor’s and master’s degree.
-The doctorate degree implies expertise within a field and traditionally takes between 3-6 years to complete.
+Different Types of Institutions & Degrees in USA The doctorate degree implies expertise within a field and traditionally takes between 3-6 years to complete.